 Setting new sales goals for the year can be difficult.
-If you want to drive higher performance with sales incentive compensation management, these five strategies are the perfect way to start the year off on the right foot.
+If you want to drive higher performance with sales performance management, these five strategies are the perfect way to start the year off on the right foot.

 1. Make Every Day A Game Day

 This is all about accountability, transparency, and engagement.
 Look for the program improvement opportunities that can make your sales force more accountable.
 Add features that will make the performance more transparent throughout the organization and implement regular communication that engages your sales force.

 - What are the quick wins to ensure that targets and quotas, in fact, add up to the national target?